nomad-coe/nomad/docs/developers.md

 cd nomad
 ```

 There are several branches in the repository.
-The master branch contains the latest released version, but there are also
+The master branch contains the latest released version,
+but there is also a develop (new features) and release branch (hotfixes).
+There are also
-develop branches for each version called vX.X.X.
+tags for each version called vX.X.X.
 Checkout the branch you want to work on.
 ```
-git checkout vX.X.X
+git checkout develop
 ```
 The development branches are protected and you should create a new branch including your changes.
 ```